mongodb/libmongocrypt/README.md

 make
 ```

 This builds libmongocrypt.dylib and test-libmongocrypt, in the cmake-build directory.
 Note, the `CMAKE_PREFIX_PATH` must include the path to the BSON library installation directory if it was not the defaults.
+Also note that if your project will also dynamically link to the BSON library, you will need to add `-DENABLE_SHARED_BSON=ON` to the `cmake` command line.

 ### Testing ###
 `test-mongocrypt` mocks all I/O with files stored in the `test/data` and `test/example` directories.
 Run `test-mongocrypt` from the source directory: